 We're a services business.
 The AI exists to make our team faster, not to replace them.
 After a client signs, we resell access to the same tools — that's the upsell layer, not the product.

 Scores each petition the way a USCIS adjudicator would.
-Used internally before we file.
-Cuts RFE rate.
+Used by our attorney partners before they file, so weak cases get flagged before USCIS sees them.

 Drafts O-1, P-1, EB-1A petitions from candidate intake.
 Attorney partners still review every filing.
 Speed: 6–8 hours of case-prep time saved per petition.